Nevada ranks 4th in nation in rate of women murdered by men

 "They're saying that it's okay, I deserved it or whatever the case may be but they're hiding injuries, wearing long sleeve shirts when we'd all be wearing short sleeve and these are just signs that you can look for," O'Connell says.

-The study found that 30 women were murdered by men in Nevada in 2017.
+found that 30 women were murdered by men in Nevada in 2017.

 Malcolm and O'Connell want everyone to know there are multiple resources available for those who may need help.